timothyb0912/blog/_posts/2021-12-24-Personal-data-science.md

 Finally, this data science for mental health role has a huge gap.
 The role is not filled comprehensively or well by the mental health professionals I have interacted with.
+Put another way, no one in my life, neither I nor anyone else, has been using knowledge of how my personal mood systems vary in combination with principles from psychology for the management of my moods.
 I suspect that I can play this role better than others, and since it is not being done by others,
 I may benefit from doing it.